The Function Of A Buffer Is To

 • Conjugate Acid: The conjugate acid is the species formed when a weak base accepts a proton (H+).

-For instance, a common buffer system is acetic acid (CH3COOH) and its conjugate base, acetate (CH3COO-).
+Take this case: a common buffer system is acetic acid (CH3COOH) and its conjugate base, acetate (CH3COO-).
 When a strong acid is added, the acetate ions react with the excess H+ ions to form acetic acid, thus neutralizing the acid.
-Conversely, when a strong base is added, the acetic acid donates a proton to neutralize the base, forming acetate ions and water.
+Conversely, when a strong base is added, the acetic acid donates a proton to neutralize the base, forming acetate ions and water That's the part that actually makes a difference..

 The Mechanism of Buffering Action